In this article, we’re diving into how to get your first 1000 YouTube subscribers.

 Protip: Use Canva to create engaging and clickable thumbnails easily.

-8. Optimize your titles, tags & descriptions using TubeBuddy.
+8. Optimize your titles, tags, and descriptions using TubeBuddy

 Optimizing your video titles, tags & descriptions is one of the most effective ways of getting more viewers and subscribers through search results.
 One of the best tools to help you optimize your videos is TubeBuddy.